SUSHMA-KUMARI9263/yourcollege-demo-/README.md

 # yourcollege-demo-
-This is my first git Repository.
+This is my first Git Repository.
+Author - sushma kumari